adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "We are not far from land!" exclaimed the hen.

 "Where?
 Where is it?" cried Dorothy, in great excitement.
 "Over there," answered the hen.
 "We are drifting toward it."
-The land, which they were rapidly approaching, was beau-
+The land, which they were rapidly approaching, was beautiful.

-tiful.
 Next to the water was a broad beach of white sand and gravel, and farther back were several rocky hills, while beyond these appeared green trees that marked the edge of a forest.

 "I hope we shall find something to eat," said Dorothy.

 "I’m hungry, myself," declared the yellow hen.
 "What is your name?" asked the little girl.
 "My name is Billina,'" said the yellow hen.